apache/spark/docs/howto/operator/gcp/bigquery.rst

 For more information on types of BigQuery job please check `documentation <https://cloud.google.com/bigquery/docs/reference/v2/jobs>`__.

+If you want to include some files in your configuration you can use ``include`` clause of Jinja template language as follow:

+.. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_bigquery_queries.py
+    :language: python
+    :dedent: 8
+    :start-after: [START howto_operator_bigquery_select_job]
+    :end-before: [END howto_operator_bigquery_select_job]

+The included file can also use Jinaj templates which can be useful in case of ``.sql`` files.

 Additionally you can use ``job_id`` parameter of :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryInsertJobOperator` to improve